elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

     * To avoid stripping, replace the 3mmx3mm set screws in the gears of the X shaft with externally purchased [4mmx3mm set screws](parts-lists.md#tools).
     * Use of an externally purchased [hex key set](parts-lists.md#tools) may also be helpful.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
+    * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
+    * Make sure the pulleys on the X shaft and on the X motor are tightened and do not slip.
 <center>
 <table>
   <tr>